-Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Red Badge of Courage published in 2005.
+Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Red Badge of Courage published in 2005.

 Chapter 1 Quotes

 He had burned several times to enlist.
 Tales of great movements shook the land.
 They might not be distinctly Homeric, but there seemed to be much glory in them.
 He had read of marches, sieges, conflicts, and he had longed to see it all.
 His busy mind had drawn for him large pictures extravagant in color, lurid with breathless deeds.

 He finally concluded that the only way to prove himself was to go into the blaze, and then figuratively to watch his legs to discover their merits and faults.
 He reluctantly admitted that he could not sit still and with a mental slate and pencil derive an answer.
 To gain it, he must have blaze, blood, and danger, even as a chemist requires this, that, and the other.